 According to CEO Professor Warwick Anderson, “All medical treatments and interventions should be underpinned by reliable evidence.
 NHMRC’s review shows that there is no good quality evidence to support the claim that homeopathy works better than a placebo.”

-In 2013 the NHMRC published a review of the clinical evidence for homeopathy, and they broke this down by medical condition.
+In 2013 the NHMRC published a review (that link will automatically download a PDF of the 2013 report) of the clinical evidence for homeopathy, and they broke this down by medical condition.
 Of the 68 medical conditions they examined, for 7 of them there was no quality evidence from which to draw any conclusions.
 For 61 of the conditions there was evidence for lack of efficacy – not just a lack of evidence showing that homeopathy works, but evidence showing that homeopathy does not work.